 - We highly recommend checking out Hood River.
 It’s an awesome outdoorsy town just an hour away from Portland that is absolutely worth checking out and spending a day exploring.

-- If you have multiple days in the area, Tamanawas Falls is another amazing day hike you can here!
+- If you have multiple days in the area, Tamanawas Falls is another amazing day hike in Mt Hood!

 - Looking for adventurous mountain biking?
 Then this is the place to go.

 We hope you enjoy this hike as much as we did!
+If you find any other awesome waterfall hikes near Portland then please let us know.
 Enjoy and stay safe out there!